Merkel raps Putin as Russian forces tighten grip on Crimea

 Ukrainian troops are performing training exercises in their bases but there are no plans to send them to Crimea, Interfax news agency quoted acting Defence Minister Ihor Tenyukh as saying.
 Ukraine's military, with 130,000 troops, would be no match for Russia's.
 So far Kiev has held back from any action that might provoke a response.

-(Additional reporting by Natalia Zinets in Kiev and Alissa de Carbonnel at Yevpatoriya; Writing by Timothy Heritage and Giles Elgood; Editing by Anna Willard and Michael Perry)
+(Additional reporting by Natalia Zinets in Kiev; Writing by Timothy Heritage and Giles Elgood; Editing by Anna Willard)